MerlinEmris/MerlinEmris/README.md

 - 🔭 I’m currently working on Python app

-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning concurrent programming in golang

 - 👯 I’m looking to collaborate on Skype, Telegram